stephan-kim/stephan-kim.github.io/travel-info-en.markdown

-A short (but stunning) hike is to take a bus to <a href="http://www.openstreetmap.org/?mlat=47.58421&mlon=13.18276#map=18/47.58421/13.18276" target="_blank">Golling/Salzach Pichler</a>, walk across the Lammer river brigde, walk up the hill, and see the "Salzach Öfen".
-The hiking path starts <a href="http://www.openstreetmap.org/?mlat=47.57985&mlon=13.18537#map=19/47.57985/13.18537">just before the brige accross the Salzach river</a>.
+A short (but stunning) hike is to take a bus to <a href="http://www.openstreetmap.org/?mlat=47.58421&mlon=13.18276#map=18/47.58421/13.18276" target="_blank">Golling/Salzach Pichler</a>, walk across the Lammer river bridge, walk up the hill, and see the "Salzach Öfen".
+The hiking path starts <a href="http://www.openstreetmap.org/?mlat=47.57985&mlon=13.18537#map=19/47.57985/13.18537">just before the bridge accross the Salzach river</a>.
 The hiking path can be a bit slippery when it's rainy, but you'll be rewarded, check out some pictures on the
 <a href="https://de.wikipedia.org/wiki/Salzach%C3%B6fen" target="_blank">german
 wikipedia page</a>.
 There's a restaurant at the top, we recommend the view and